iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 ## What are they?
 Neural networks are models which behave as universal function approximators.
 This means that they can be used to model basically any function out there.
 Here we will look at an example of using them for a simple 2 class classification problem.

 The neural network model is composed of basic units called layers.
 Each layer recieves a vector as input and produces a vector output.
 Let the input of a layer be $$x$$, and its output $$y$$.
-The simplest kind of layer is a **Dense** layer.
+The simplest kind of layer is a **dense** layer.
 It just implements an affine transformation.

 $$ \begin{equation}
 y = W x + b
 \end{equation} $$

 Note that the above equation is a matrix equation, and $$W$$ is called the weight matrix.
-The constant vector $$b$$ added is called the bias vecctor.
+The constant vector $$b$$ added is called the bias vector.
 Note that the weights and biases of each layer are the parameters of the model.
-The goal is to choose these parameters such that the total model best fits the data we have observed.
+The goal is to choose these parameters such that the overall model best fits the data we have observed.

 The simplest model is composed of 1 layer.
 The input and output to the model are $$x$$ and $$y$$ in the above equation.
-If $$x$$ has a size of $$N$$, and $$y$$ has a size of $$N$$, then $$W$$ would be a $$M \times N$$ matrix.
+If $$x$$ has a size of $$N$$, and $$y$$ has a size of $$M$$, then $$W$$ would be a $$M \times N$$ matrix.

-To make models with more parameters, we can cascade Dense layers one after another.
+To make models with more parameters, we can cascade dense layers one after another.
 A model with two layers would look something like

 $$ \begin{equation}
 y = W_2 (W_1 x + b_1) + b_2